Sawall-Lab/Lab_management/3_Water_quality_sampling/Total_Alkalinity_Sampling.md

 ## Overview

-This protocol is used for the collection of water samples for the purpose of analyzing Total Alkalinity (TA) with the Metrohm Titrator in room 305.
+This protocol is used for the collection of water samples for the later purpose of analyzing Total Alkalinity (TA) with the Metrohm Titrator in room 305.

 ## Contents